 Geography is the study of the world around us.
 Studying geography helps us understand how the Earth works.
-This includes natural processes (such as volcanoes, floods and the weather) as well as human activities (such as mining, tourism and building cities).
+This includes natural processes (such as volcanoes, floods and the weather) as well as human activities (such as mining, tourism and cultural practices).

-Geographers use a range of key concepts and key skills to study the world.
+Geographers use a range of key concepts and skills to study the world.
 Each of these concepts and skills is a tool that you can use to better understand your world.
 As you master each of these concepts and skills you will gradually fill your toolkit with a range of useful geographical tools.

 Geographers are curious.
 They look at the Earth's features and always want to know more about them.
-For example, when they look at Jim Jim Falls (Barrkmalam) in Kakadu National Park, Northern Territory, shown in Source GT.1, they wonder about many aspects of this natural feature.
+For example, when they look at Uluru in Uluru-Kata Tjuta National Park, Northern Territory, shown in Source GT.1, they wonder about many aspects of this natural feature.
 They want to know about:

-- its size
+• its size

 - its location

-- the types of rock in the area
+- what it is made of

+- how it formed

 - the types of plants and animals in the area

 - its significance to Indigenous Australians

 - the way it is used by people

 - the way it is changing.

 This curiosity and wonder gives geographers a special view of the world.
 You can share that view.
-Welcome to the wonderful world of geography!
+Welcome to the wonderful world of Geography!